vkosmirak/Blog/Salesforce.md

 OCELogError("\(result.error)")
 return
 ```
-Consiqence: instead of failing sync, it will be finished without table saved
+Consiqence: instead of failing sync, it will be finished without failed table saved

 Example of error:
 ```